 Since marrying his partner, who is a Hong Kong citizen, Darius has been able to work outside Hong Kong and attend events with the Asia Pacific Refugee Network.
 The network consists of civil society organisations and individuals from 29 countries, whose aim is to advance the rights of refugees in the region through joint advocacy and outreach.
 “We [refugees] are the best people to speak up about what it feels like to be a refugee,” Darius says.

-In December 2019, Darius will travel to Switzerland to attend the ‘Global Refugee Forum’, an inaugural programme that aims to encourage more humanitarian responses to large-scale refugee movements, ease the pressure on host countries and enhance refugees’ self-reliance.
+In December 2019, Darius travelled to Switzerland to attend the ‘Global Refugee Forum’, an inaugural programme that aims to encourage more humanitarian responses to large-scale refugee movements, ease the pressure on host countries and enhance refugees’ self-reliance.

 Unsurprisingly, the 31-year-old is searching for new ways to support refugees, both in his personal life and his career.
 “My dream is still to become a lawyer, which is going to happen, no matter how long it takes,” he says, referring to his law school training, which was cut short in Togo.